Aaron98990/ways-of-the-game/offside.md

 >
 > - any part of the head, body or feet is in the opponents’ half (excluding the halfway line)

-So, if your enitre head, body, and feet are in your own half of the field or on the halfway line yoy can never be offside.
+So, if your completely your own half, can never be offside.

 Video example 2